bdickason/sunflower/README.md

 ## Scale

-Samll neighborhoods and other loosely connected groups will buy devices to join and extend the network.
-The device should be placed near a window (if one exists) and will connect to your existing wifi network, bridging it to nearby mesh devices if they exist.
+Samll neighborhoods and other loosely connected groups will buy/build devices to join and extend the network.
 We hope to start with neighborhoods that are near backbone providers to avoid paying money to entrenched carriers.

 ## Bandwidth Usage